openwallet-foundation/credo-ts/docs/getting-started/ledger.md

 ## Configuration

 Ledgers to be used by the agent can be specified in the agent configuration using the `indyLedgers` config.
 Only indy ledgers are supported at the moment.
 The `indyLedgers` property is an array of objects with the following properties.
-Either `genesisPath` or `genesisTransactions` must be set, but not both:
+Either `genesisPath` or `genesisTransactions` must be set, but **_NOT_** both:

 - `id`\*: The id (or name) of the ledger, also used as the pool name
+- `indyNamespace`: The Indy namespace aka the name identifying the name of the network connecting to.
 - `isProduction`\*: Whether the ledger is a production ledger.
 This is used by the pool selector algorithm to know which ledger to use for certain interactions (i.e. prefer production ledgers over non-production ledgers)
 - `genesisPath`: The path to the genesis file to use for connecting to an Indy ledger.
 - `genesisTransactions`: String of genesis transactions to use for connecting to an Indy ledger.